-A North Korean pastor of Canada was sentenced to life in prison hard labor, after a sermon of his leaked that opposed the North Korean leaders, and encouraged congregants to instead value above all else God, and the Son, Jesus Christ.
+A North Korean pastor of Canada was sentenced to life in prison hard labor, after a sermon of his leaked that supposedly opposed the North Korean leaders.
+He encouraged congregants to value all God, and the Son, Jesus Christ above all.

 He had spent decades supplying food, and all forms of aid to the poor communities in North Korea, including building an orphanage.

-After the prayers, petitions, and political force from his family friends in Canada and all over the States, after two and half years of hard labor and imprisonment, he was released August 9th, 2017.
+After the prayers, petitions, and political force from his family and friends in Canada and all over the States–Pastor Lim was released.
+Two and half years of hard labor and imprisonment, he was released August 9th, 2017.